• Skip to main content

 What is Kölsch Beer?

-Kölsch is a clear German ale with a light golden color and mildly fruity profile.
-It forms a thick white foam and has a lighter body.
+Kölsch is a clear German ale with a light gold color and mildly fruity profile.
+It forms a thick white foam and has a lighter body and a faint dryness.
 It is gently bittered with Noble hops and overall well balanced.
-Its simultaneous softness and snap deliver a refreshing and utterly enjoyable drinking experience.
-It typically has a low alcohol content.
+Its simultaneous softness and snap deliver a refreshing and utterly enjoyable drinking experience to the palate.
+It typically has a low to medium alcohol content (ABV).

 The Germans often say that Kölsch is a top-fermenting lager, because they use the word lagered to refer to a particular method of fermentation and storage in cold temperatures (lagern).
 Sometimes the style is referred to as a hybrid ale, on account of the specific nature of the yeast used to brew it.